MapsPeople/docs/src/android/v3/guides/getting-started-on-directions.md

 </mi-tab-panel>
 </mi-tabs>

 The defaults of the `ContextualInfoSettings` builder is `maxDistance` at 5 meters and the `ContextualInfoScope` as icon and name.
-No types or categories is set as default.
-Not applying any will make it search through all locations to use as contextual information.
+No Types or Categories is set as default.
+Not applying any will make it search through all Locations to use as contextual information.